persts/BBoxEE/Readme.md

 Exporting to some formats may require additional libraries / frameworks.

-## Assisted Annotation with TensorFlow and TFRecord Export
+## Assisted Annotation, TFRecord Export, and Accuracy Report

 ### Additional Dependencies:
 For detailed steps to install TensorFlow, follow the [TensorFlow installation instructions](https://www.tensorflow.org/install/).